SomeRanDev/reflaxe/README.md

    // and variables as opposed to using "compileExpression" on them directly. public function compileClassVarExpr(expr: TypedExpr): String { ... }
    public function compileClassFuncExpr(expr: TypedExpr): String { ... }

+   //---------
+   // Use this to compile sub-expressions in compileExpressionImpl public function compileExpression(expr: TypedExpr): Null<String>;
 }
 ```